itdxer/blog.itdxer.com/_posts/2016-07-01-neural-networs-in-mysql.md

 On the [Cross Validate](http://stats.stackexchange.com/) website one person asked for a code that implements neural network in SQL and it caught my attention so I decided to give it a try.
-Unfortunately, the queston have been deleted from the website, but I've managed to get a screen shot from the cached web page in the google search.
+Unfortunately, the question have been deleted from the website, but I've managed to get a screen shot from the cached web page in the google search.
 So here it is:

 ![](/images/cv-question.png)

 The question is kind of funny, but I can understand why the person asked such a question.
-Lots of papers and books can look a bit complicated and ovewhelming due to math and terminology that is used and people try to find a more familiar way for them to understand neural networks.
+Lots of papers and books can look a bit complicated and overwhelming due to math and terminology that is used and people try to find a more familiar way for them to understand neural networks.
 Anyway, the question in some way looks interesting to me.
 After reading that, I started thinking how it can be